 Credit Card Application Rules

 Each bank has its own application rules, and sometimes a single bank will have different policies for a specific card or family of cards.
-We do our best to explain these policies on our credit card review pages.
-Also, we maintain a resource covering the most important application rules for each credit card issuer.
+We explain these policies on our individual credit card review pages, and we also maintain a resource that covers the most important application rules for each credit card issuer.

-In addition to the published rules, which you'll find on the bank's application page, unwritten rules are enforced behind the scenes.
-Understanding the rules you may encounter helps you build a long-term credit card application strategy.
-Rules may include: A total number of cards (or cards you can have of a certain type) you can have with that issuer.
+In addition to the published rules you'll find on the bank's application page, unwritten rules are enforced behind the scenes.
+Understanding the rules you may encounter can help you build a long-term credit card application strategy.
+These rules may consider:

-• The total amount of credit that the issuer will extend to you
+• The total amount of credit the issuer will extend to you

 a close-up of a laptop sitting on someone's lap while a hand holds a credit card